jessonfoo/p001/week_4/readme.md

 ## Submitting your work
 Instead of using gists this week, you will be storing your work in a repository.
-Fork [this repository](https://github.com/Devbootcamp/p0_unit1_submission).
+- Fork [this repository](https://github.com/Devbootcamp/p0_unit1_submission).
+At the top right, click "Fork."
+- Under settings (in the right navigation bar) check the box next to "issues" under "features."
+This will allow people to give you feedback.
+- Open your GitHub desktop app.
+Find the `p0_unit1_submission` repository and click "clone to computer."

+When you make updates to the files, you should commit your work the same way you did for your website through the app.

 You need to submit your work through [this google form]() by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.